Training Terms and Conditions

 It is mandatory that Body Protectors to the applicable standard should be worn at all BRC XC Clinics/Training.

-From 1 January 2018 the BRC requirement for Body Protectors was also updated.
+From 1 January 2022 the BRC requirement for Body Protectors was also updated.
 BRC will no longer accept BETA Level 2000.
-All body protectors MUST be approved to BETA Level 3 2009 as detailed in the following document: 2019 BRC Back Protector Standards.
+All body protectors MUST be approved to BETA Level 3 2009 or 2018 as detailed in the following document: 2022 BRC BP STANDARDS v1.

 The organisers have taken reasonable precautions to ensure the health and safety of everyone present.
 For these measures to be effective, everyone must take reasonable precautions to avoid and prevent accidents.
 Neither the organisers nor The British Horse Society accept responsibility for any accident, injury, loss or illness to horse, rider, spectator or property while present at this clinic.